jbcodeforce/ML-studies/docs/genAI/index.md

 In enterprise, there will be a large library of dedicated models.
 There will be still developers, data scientists, product manager, to develop solution around LLM.
 A solution will use different LLM and different capabilities to support multiple requirements that a business application needs: summarization, Q&A, chatbot, translation for example will mostly be combined of a lot of enterprise solution.

-Data enrichement, prompt engineering, user interface, deployment, HA, multi tenancy, security,  may all be part of a solution.
+Data enrichment, prompt engineering, user interface, deployment, HA, multi tenancy, security,  may all be part of a solution.

 [Deeplearning.ai](https://www.deeplearning.ai/) proposes the following LLM project life cycle: